tannerhelland/VBIDEUtils/README.md

 System Requirements
 -------------------
-You need a computer running Microsoft® Windows 95/98® or Microsoft® Windows NT®.
+You need a computer running MicrosoftÂ® Windows 95/98Â® or MicrosoftÂ® Windows NTÂ®.
-Microsoft® Visual Basic® 5.0 (Service Pack 3) or Higher with all the runtime installed and an installation of Internet Explorer 3.0 or 4.0 or higher installed.
+MicrosoftÂ® Visual BasicÂ® 5.0 (Service Pack 3) or Higher with all the runtime installed and an installation of Internet Explorer 3.0 or 4.0 or higher installed.